kr-colab/ReLERNN/README.md

   -d OUTDIR, --projectDir OUTDIR
                         Directory for all project output.
-NOTE: the same projectDir must be used for all functions of ReLERNN --nEpochs NEPOCHS     Number of epochs to train over --nValSteps NVALSTEPS
+NOTE: the same projectDir must be used for all functions of ReLERNN -t NCPU, --nCPU NCPU  Number of CPUs to use (defaults to 1) -s SEED, --seed SEED  Random seed
+  --nEpochs NEPOCHS     Number of epochs to train over --nValSteps NVALSTEPS
                         Number of validation steps